Cheese For Dogs: Good or Bad?

 Is Cheese Good or Bad for Dogs?

 Some dogs react really well to cheese, other dogs may be lactose intolerant and cheese and dairy, in general, may give them stomach upsets.
+Lactose is the primary reason for indigestion in dogs.
 Observe your dog closely for signs of intestinal upset after feeding her cheese for the first time.
 If your dog reacts badly, you can consult with your vet and potentially remove it from their diet.
 As long as they don’t react badly, there is no reason not to give your dog cheese on occasions.

-If you’re thinking adding cheese to your dog’s training treat, you can consider our treats that are made from 100% natural yak and cow milk-based hard cheese.
-It contains less than 1% of fat content and is also virtually free of lactose, making it a safe alternative to any sensitive canine.
+If you’re thinking of adding cheese to your dog’s training treat or looking to keep your dog engaged for some time, you can consider our chews or treats that are made from 100% natural himalayan yak and cow milk-based hard cheese.
+It contains less than 1% of fat content and is also free of lactose, making it a safe alternative to any sensitive canine.

-Click this link to learn more about “How Yeti Dog Chew is made”!
+Learn more about “How Yeti Dog Chew is made”